Type Full Name :

 Requesting Access to Government Records Under the New Jersey Open Public Records Act (N.J.S.A.
 47:1A-1 et seq)

-2. A request for access to a government record under OPRA must be in writing, hand-delivered, mailed, transmitted electronically, or otherwise conveyed to the appropriate custodian.
+The applicable response time does not commence until the custodian receives the request form.
 N.J.S.A.
-47:1A-5.g.
-The seven (7) business day response time does not commence until the records custodian receives the request form.
-If you submit the request form to any other officer or employee, that officer or employee must either forward the request to the appropriate custodian, or direct you to the appropriate custodian.
+47:1A-5(h).
+If you submit the request form to any other officer or employee, the recipient must either forward the request to the appropriate custodian or direct you to the appropriate custodian.
+Id.

+6. By law, the responding agency must notify you that it grants or denies a request for access to government records within applicable response time frame after the custodian receives the request.
+If the record requested is in storage, the custodian will advise you within seven (7) or fourteen (14) business days after receipt of the request when the record can be made available and the estimated cost for reproduction within no more than twenty-one (21) business days from date of notification.
 N.J.S.A.
-47:1A-5.h.

-7. By law, the city or town must notify you that it grants or denies a report for access to government records within seven (7) business days after the agency custodian of records receives the request.
-If the record requested is not currently available or is in storage, the custodian will advise you within seven (7) business days after receipt of the request when the record can be made available and the estimated cost for reproduction.
+47:1A-5(i).

-12. Information provided on this form may be subject to disclosure under the Open Public Records Act.
+11. Information provided on this form may be subject to disclosure under the Open Public Records Act.

 YOUR REQUEST FOR RECORDS CAN BE DENIED FOR THE FOLLOWING REASON(S):